christinahouck/guatevelas-react/README.md

 # TODOS
 ## General:
+* remove unnecessary buy links from products
 * add motion back in
-* performance - caching, resize images
+* performance - caching, resize images - very slow.
+* maybe add images here rather than using imgur
 * clicking on a product page scrolls down for some reason?

 Homepage:
 * check that the text & localization is ok

 Products page:
-* update buy button text and links (waiting on info)
+* update buy button styling

 ## Nice-to-have: